Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Experimental system

 Millimeter-scale camphor surfers were created by infusing agarose gel disks with camphor solution as studied previously~\cite{Camphor2020, soh2008dynamic}.
 The resulting self-propelled surfer has a radius of $\sim 3.5$ mm and a mass of $\sim 40$ mg.
 The dynamics are studied by placing the surfer at the water-air interface in a circular petri dish of 9 cm diameter with 20 g of ultrapure water.
 Self-propulsion is driven by gradients in surface tension~\cite{suematsu2014quantitative}.
 The active particle is free to move in-plane but experiences a vertical wall at the boundary.
 The collision with the boundary is likely mediated through capillary effects~\cite{soh2008dynamic}.

 Images were captured using a CMOS camera and lens (Basler acA3088-57$\mu m$ and Computar M3Z1228C-MP, from Graftek Imaging) at 60 Hz where 4$x$ pixel binning was used at the time of acquisition, resulting in an image of 768 $\times$ 516 pixels and saved as individual linearly encoded TIFF files.
+The total duration of each data acquisition was 100 seconds.
 Image sequences were analyzed in MATLAB to determine particle trajectories using a custom-written image processing code.
 Briefly, images were thresholded, and background noise was removed via filtering, and the centroid of the single particle was recorded for each frame.
 Because the macroscopic particles remain in-plane and exhibit high contrast, their centroids could be reliably identified in every frame.
 Tracking precision was determined to be $\sim1$ pixel, resulting in an uncertainty of 0.2 mm.
 This tracking precision corresponds to $\sim1/30$th of the particle diameter.